 Our Jesuit-inspired Ratio Studiorum academic advising program encourages students to be guided by principles of ethical living, service to others, the search for truth and a passion for justice.

-Our students, faculty, staff and alumni are spiritually energized by Creighton’s role in the community and by the services provided by the University Ministry division.
+Our students, faculty, staff and alumni are spiritually energized by Creighton’s role in the community and by the services provided by the Mission and Ministry division.

 Additionally, Creighton students volunteer hundreds of thousands of hours of community service each year.
 It’s what attending a Jesuit college is all about.